The-AVR/AVR-2022/docs/content/flight-controller-setup-and-calibration/safety/_index.md

 [all PX4 parameters here](https://docs.px4.io/v1.11/en/advanced_config/parameter_reference.html).
-It's not important to understand all of these parameters, although it is important to understand the process of changing them, as this will be necessary for Phase 2 of VRC.
+It's not important to understand all of these parameters, although it is important to understand the process of changing them, as this will be necessary in the advanced assembly of your drone.

 In the video below we give an overview of why this parameter needs to be changed and how to do it.
 You will learn how to assign a value of **22027**